mspnp/aks-fabrikam-dronedelivery/04-networking.md

 1. Login into the Azure subscription that you'll be deploying into.

    > :book: The networking team logins into the Azure subscription that will contain the regional hub.
-At Contoso Bicycle, all of their regional hubs are in the same, centrally-managed subscription.
+At Fabrikam Drone Delivery, all of their regional hubs are in the same, centrally-managed subscription.

    ```bash
    az login --tenant $TENANT_ID